glennanj1/top_sports_book/README.md

 Sinatra application that allows users to store/retrieve their placed sports bets.

 # Install Instructions
-First dowload the file from github.
+First clone the file from github.
 Next open the file in a text editor.
-Then cd into the topsportsbook directory
+Then cd into the topsportsbook directory run `bundle install`
-After that run bundle install in the directory
-Lastly run shotgun in terminal and go to localhost:9393
+Lastly run `shotgun` in terminal and go to localhost:9393

 # Contributers Guide
 Feel free to contribute to this project.